sandrofsousa/PTN/README.md

 **Instructions:**

+* Python 3.5 required, not tested on 2.7
 * Place your GTFS data in the corresponding folder named _gtfs_
 * Add a folder named _result_ to store data from simulations
 * Check file path and adjust it according to your needs